How to Make A Wreath (Asymmetrical Design)

 You can do this by starting in the outermost edges that you want to cover and working your way in, adding branches all in the same direction.

 Use 3 inch long pieces of floral wire to secure each branch or stem, by wrapping it around the stem and hoop several times.
-With each branch or stem you add, cover up the wire from the one before it.

 Step 3: Move to the other side.